Capybaras are BACK for the Summer at Clearwater Marine Aquarium!

 As we saw firsthand, they LOVE to eat and they're normal diet consists of grasses, aquatic plants, bark and fruit.
 Brian also brought up a less appetizing item they like to nosh on from time to time.
 “They will actually eat their poop and that does help them because of its nutrients and they do find it very nutritious to do that.”

-They’re about the size of a Guina pig when they’re born but can get up to 150 pounds once full grown!
-Fun fact: their gender can’t be identified until they’re around 6 months old.
+They're about the size of a Guina pig when they're born but can get up to 170 pounds once full grown!
+Fun fact: baby capybaras are called pups.

 How You Can Interact with The Capybaras

-The Capybara Chillout will be at Clearwater Marine Aquarium until July 7.
-Anyone is able to visit them but if you’re looking to do a meet and greet (which we loved and highly recommend!), you can sign up at either 11:30, 1:30, or 4:00 pm daily.
+The Capybara Chillout will be at Clearwater Marine Aquarium from May 24-July 20, 2025.
+Anyone is able to visit them but if you're looking to do a meet and greet (which we loved and highly recommend!), you can sign up at either 11:00, 12:30, 2:00, or 3:30 pm daily.
 The meet and greet experience is not included with general admission but is available for purchase separately.

-During the meet and greet, we were brought it to the enclosure and sat in a circle around the perimeter.
-Each of us was given a piece of lettuce one at a time so we were able to get special one-on-one time with the baby capys.
-But that’s not the only interaction you’ll have – the capybaras definitely lived up to their reputation of being social and were wandering around in between bites to say hello to everyone and seemed to love getting pet on their backs.
+During the meet and greet, we were brought it to the enclosure and went back and forth between sitting on the benches or on the floor.
+We were given a piece of lettuce one at a time so we were able to get special one-on-one time with the baby capys.
+But that's not the only interaction you'll have – the capybaras definitely lived up to their reputation of being social and once they warmed up to us and saw the food, they were wandering around in between bites and even took a cool dip in their water bucket.

 Details and Info